ViennaRNA/ViennaRNA/doc/source/callbacks.rst

 * ... passes a pointer to said function to our implementations

-In addition to the specific arguments of our callback interfaces, virtually all callbacks receive an additional @em pass-through-pointer as their last argument.
+In addition to the specific arguments of our callback interfaces, virtually all callbacks receive an additional *pass-through-pointer* as their last argument.
 This enables one to ...

 * ... encapsulate data, and